scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

    validation loss $\nu_*$ for $\nu-\nu_*\in[0, 1]$ .

    Higher values of $\alpha$ mean slower convergence, and higher values of
-   $\beta$ represent more difficult model selection problems because it's harder to obtain a validation loss close to the optimal validation loss
+   $\beta$ represent more difficult hyper-parameter optimization problems because it's harder to obtain a validation loss close to the optimal validation loss
    $\nu_*$.
 Taking $\beta > 1$ means the validation losses are not uniformly distributed and higher losses are more common.
 The commonly used stochastic